Last updated on May 29th, 2024 at 11:01 am

 Over time, Beshbarmak evolved from a survival necessity into a cherished tradition.

-Today, it’s not only favored by locals but also appreciated by visitors seeking an authentic taste of Kyrgyz culture.
+Today, it’s not only one of the favorite dishes of locals, it is also consumed in neighboring countries, and ppreciated by visitors seeking an authentic taste of Kyrgyz culture.

 Ingredients Used in Beshbarmak